DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

 \section{Optimizer}

 Here, we detail \docetl's query planning and optimization process.
-Users declare their pipeline at a high level in a file \ttt{pipeline.yaml}, and run \ttt{docetl build pipeline.yaml}, to get a new YAML file that describes an optimized pipeline for the same data. \docetl's optimization process employs two types of agents: {\em Generation agents} apply the logical rewrite rules to create a diverse set of candidate plans, as shown by the ``Apply Rewrites (Agent)'' boxes in~\Cref{fig:optimizer-main}.
-And {\em validation agents} generate custom prompts to assess the quality of the outputs produced by candidate plans.
-Per operation or sub-pipeline, the validation agents evaluate all candidate sub-plans on a data sample to select the optimal sub-plan, as represented by the green (selected) and gray (evaluated but not selected) sub-plans in~\Cref{fig:optimizer-main}; we will describe both steps in more detail next.
-At a high level, our optimization framework is reminiscent of recursive top-down optimization frameworks like Cascades, but we apply a different criterion to ``expand'' into a rule (directive in our case), as well as a different approach to determine the best sub-plan.
-Unlike traditional query optimizers that rely on cost models, we use LLM-based validation to determine when to expand a directive and how to evaluate sub-plans.
+Users define their pipeline in a \ttt{pipeline.yaml} file, then run \ttt{docetl build pipeline.yaml} to generate a new YAML file with an optimized pipeline. \docetl's optimization involves two types of agents: {\em Generation agents}, which apply logical rewrite directives to create candidate plans (see ``Apply Rewrites (Agent)'' boxes in~\Cref{fig:optimizer-main}), and {\em Validation agents}, which generate custom prompts to assess the quality of these plans.
+Per operation or sub-pipeline, validation agents evaluate candidate sub-plans on a data sample to select the optimal one, as shown by the green (selected) and gray (evaluated but not selected) sub-plans in~\Cref{fig:optimizer-main}; we will describe both steps next.
+Our framework is reminiscent of top-down approaches like Cascades~\cite{Graefe1995TheCF}, but differs in its expansion criterion (using directives) and sub-plan evaluation via LLM-based validation.
+Unlike traditional cost-based optimizers, we focus on accuracy, with cost and latency constraints to be addressed in future work.